RBC ION Visa Review

 Final thoughts

-My RBC ION Visa review is positive.
-Canadians finally have a credit card that’s designed for students.
-The card has a decent earn rate and welcome points compared to other student credit cards.
-More importantly, it has no annual income requirement, which is vital for many students.
-I’ll be adding the RBC ION Visa to my list of the best student credit cards in Canada
+Although the card doesn’t have an impressive welcome bonus, the earning rate is decent.
+More importantly, it has no annual income requirement, which is vital for many students and new immigrants.
+I’ll be adding the RBC ION Visa Card to my list of the best student credit cards in Canada

 *Refer to RBC page for up to date offer terms and conditions